mdn/curriculum/curriculum/3-extensions/7-a-practical-understanding-of-javascript-frameworks.md

 JavaScript frameworks are commonly used to build web applications, so it is beneficial to learn about common frameworks and use cases (as listed below) for employment prospects.

+> **Notes:**
+>
+> - Conforming to this set of criteria does not involve becoming a master of a particular framework and learning everything it has to offer.
+To do so can be limiting — one framework might be the most popular choice now, but in five years everything could change.
+> - Instead, we want to encourage students to get a solid understanding of the JavaScript fundamentals frameworks are built on top of (see [6 JavaScript fundamentals](../2-core/3-scripting/6-0-javascript-fundamentals.md)), and learn the common features and patterns that frameworks use.
+This approach is much more flexible and future proof.
+> - Students are strongly encouraged to start building apps with 2-3 popular frameworks to get a practical understanding of how they do things and idea of the differences between them.
+> - Advanced and/or framework-specific features can be learned as part of the student's constant learning.

 Learning outcomes:

 - Understand how to start using frameworks: